 - 1. Open manual shutoff valve (see Figure 14). - 2.
 Open propane supply tank valve. - 3.
-Make sure control knob of heater is in the OFF position. - Check all joints from manual shutoff valve to control valve (see Figure 15).
+Make sure control knob of heater is in the OFF position. - 4.
+Check all joints from manual shutoff valve to control valve (see Figure 15).
 Apply mixture of liquid soap and water to gas joints.
 Bubbles forming show a leak. - 5.
 Correct all leaks at once. - 6.
-Light heater (see Operating Heater, pages 10 and 11).
-Check the rest of the internal joints for leaks. - 7.
-Turn off heater (see To Turn Off Gas to Appliance, page 11). - 8.
+Light heater (see Operating Heater, page 11 for non-thermostat models or page 12 and 13 for thermostat model).
+Check all other internal joints for leaks. - 7.
+Turn off heater (see To Turn Off Gas To Appliance, page 11 for non-thermostat models or page 12 for thermostat model). - 8.
 Replace front panel.